siteleaf/learn.siteleaf.com/_style/additional-elements.markdown

 ---
-title: Writing
+title: Additional elements
-date: 2016-06-13 00:00:00 -04:00
+date: 2016-06-15 00:00:00 -04:00
-position: 1
+position: 2
 ---

-In addition to the standard components of [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/), you can use the following elements:
+In addition to the [basic elements](../basic-elements), you also have available the following:

 This is a note.
 {: .note}